gustavogodoi/react-random-beer/README.md

-A simples APP to show random beers, using the api.brewerydb.com.
+A simples APP to show random beers using the api.brewerydb.com.

 Created using React, Redux, Redux-Saga, Styled Components and more.